Questions and Answers on the Premium Tax Credit

 If you enroll in an employer-sponsored plan, including retiree coverage, you are not eligible for the premium tax credit even if the plan is unaffordable or fails to provide minimum value.

 11. Will I have to file a federal income tax return to get the premium tax credit?

-For any tax year, if you receive advance credit payments in any amount or if you plan to claim the premium tax credit, you must file a federal income tax return for that year.
+For any tax year, if you receive advance credit payments in any amount or if you plan to claim the premium tax credit, you must file a Form 8962, Premium Tax Credit (PTC) and attach it to your federal income tax return for that year.
 If you receive any advance credit payments, you will use your return to reconcile the difference between the advance credit payments made on your behalf and the actual amount of the credit that you may claim.
 This filing requirement applies whether or not you would otherwise be required to file a return.
 If you are married and you file your tax return using the filing status Married Filing Separately, you will not be eligible for the premium tax credit unless you meet the criteria in Notice 2014-23, which allows certain victims of domestic abuse to claim the premium tax credit using the Married Filing Separately filing status for the 2014 calendar year.

 12. Will I be eligible for the premium tax credit if I’m married but I file my tax return using the filing status Married Filing Separately?